-What are the major functional difficulties?
+What were the major functional difficulties?

 Why build a new courthouse?

 When the existing central courthouse was built in downtown Portland between 1909 and 1914, Multnomah County had one-third its current population.
 This was long before modern building code standards for earthquakes were in place.
-A century’s worth of public use combined with increased demands from today’s much larger population of more than 800,000 county residents has created major functional difficulties and serious safety problems that must be resolved.
+A century’s worth of public use combined with increased demands from today’s much larger population of more than 800,000 county residents created major functional difficulties and serious safety problems that had to be resolved.

 The courthouse is an essential home for the community's daily judicial operations and must be functional even in the case of a major catastrophe like an earthquake.
 The courthouse is one of the few community spaces that the public is compelled to enter -- for activities ranging from jury duty to fulfilling legal obligations by paying a parking ticket or serving as a trial witness.
 In addition, the state of Oregon requires the county to provide facilities for the courts to operate.

 Remodeling the old courthouse was considered in detail in 2011 and many challenges were identified.
 The physical size of the old courthouse would not meet future needs and the building's interior does not meet 21st century courthouse requirements.
 The courtrooms and waiting areas for witnesses, victims and families were inadequate.
 Renovating the existing structure would also take longer than building a new courthouse and the temporary relocation of courthouse operations would be too disruptive, expensive and logistically challenging.

 In September 2018 Multnomah County sold the existing courthouse for $28 million to Portland-based NBP Capital, LLC.
 The new owner plans to upgrade the structure for commercial use.
 The purchase agreement includes a lease that allowed courthouse operations to remain in the building until the new courthouse opened in fall 2020.

 How much did the new courthouse cost?
 How was it funded?